sanath-2024/stan_x_paper_prep/README.md

 We used [FlyBase release 6.48](http://ftp.flybase.net/releases/FB2022_05/dmel_r6.48/fasta/) for the reference genome and reference transposon list.

+We used the [Transposon Sequence Set release 10.2](https://github.com/bergmanlab/drosophila-transposons/blob/master/releases/D_mel_transposon_sequence_set_v10.2.fa).
+We also used the canonical sequences of the SX-4 and KP elements.

 Reads file-name format:

 - X_R1_001.fastq: forward reads for tube X